Scarabaeus1031/NEXAH/ARCHITECTURE/SYSTEM_STATE.md

 ✔ attractors exist and are measurable
 ✔ trajectories converge to stable regions
 ✔ navigation is possible within the field
-✔ control is possible via transition structure
 ✔ stability structure can be measured (Lyapunov)
-✔ system exhibits **directed convergence behavior**
+✔ system exhibits directed convergence behavior

 ---

-# ❌ 12.
+# ❌ 10.
 What Is NOT Established

 ❌ generalization across arbitrary systems
 ❌ robustness under strong perturbations